 Winter Olympic Games From 1924 To 2018

-The first Winter Olympic Games held in Chamonix, France in 1924 consisted of sixteen participating nations, and there was a total of 25 athletes competing.
-Held from January 25th to February 5th attracted 10,004 spectators.
+The first Winter Olympic Games held in Chamonix, France in 1924 consisted of 16 participating nations with a total of 258 athletes competing.
+Held from January 25th to February 5th, the Games attracted 10,004 spectators.
 There was a total of 16 sporting events across nine disciplines (five sports).
-The games included bobsleigh, curling, ice hockey, skating and Nordic skiing.
-In this event, women were only allowed to participate in figure skating and in 1936 Alpine skiing was made available to the women.
-Perhaps the main highlight of the competition was the participation of a Norwegian 11-year-old Sonja Henie who finished last but later became a star in the Olympics.
+The games included bobsleigh, curling, ice hockey, skating, and Nordic skiing.
+In this event, women were only allowed to participate in figure skating, and in 1936 alpine skiing was made available to women.
+Perhaps the main highlight of the competition was the participation of a Norwegian 11-year-old, Sonja Henie, who finished last but later became a star in the Olympics.
 France also became the first host country in history not to win a medal in the Olympics.

-The second and the third edition of the Winter Olympics were held in St. Moritz, Switzerland and Lake Placid, New York respectively and both consisted of fourteen sporting events.
-Due lousy weather in the 1928 game, the 10,000-meter event in speed-skating was canceled.
-The 1932 Olympic Games comprised of 252 athletes from seventeen different countries.
+The second and the third editions of the Winter Olympics were held in St. Moritz, Switzerland in 1928 and Lake Placid, the US in 1932, and both consisted of 14 sporting events.
+Due to lousy weather in the 1928 Games, the 10,000-m event in speed-skating was canceled.
+The 1932 Olympic Games comprised 252 athletes from 17 different countries.

-Due to the unfortunate breakout of the Second World War in 1939, the Winter Olympics of 1940 and 1944 were canceled.
+Due to the breakout of World War II in 1939, the Winter Olympics of 1940 and 1944 were canceled.
 They were scheduled to be held in Sapporo, Japan and Cortina D’Ampezzo, Italy.
-The Olympics had to wait until 1948, and they were held in St. Moritz again.
+The Olympics had to wait until 1948 and were held in St. Moritz again.
 This edition consisted a total of 22 sporting events with participants coming from 28 nations.
 Japan and Germany were not invited.

-The first televised Winter Olympic Games came in 1956 held in Cortina D’Ampezzo, Italy and consisted of 24 sporting events while the 1968 games in France, were the first to be broadcast in color composed of 35 events.
+The first televised Winter Olympic Games were in 1956 in Cortina D’Ampezzo, Italy, and consisted of 24 sporting events.
+The 1968 games in France were the first to be broadcast in color and consisted of 35 events.
 The first Winter Games to be held outside North America or Europe was in 1972 when they took place in Sapporo, Japan and had a total of 35 events.
-The IOC then decided that the Winter Games should be held separately from the Summer Games.
-This decision took place first in the 1994 Games in Lillehammer, Norway consisting of 61events.
+The IOC then decided that the Winter Games should be held on a different schedule from the Summer Games.
+This new schedule for the Winter Games first took place for the 1994 Games in Lillehammer, Norway, which consisted of 61 events.

-Women participated in the 1998 Games’ (Japan) ice hockey for the first time while professional men were allowed in ice hockey.
-From 2002 onwards the number of events increased steadily from 78 to 102 in the 2018 PyeongChang, South Korea Winter Olympics.
-The 2018 games took place from February 9th to February 25th consisting of 92 nations and 2,952 athletes.
-The 102 events were played across 15 types of sports.
-In the 2018 edition, for the first time, both genders competed in the Alpine event and also both sexes teamed up in curling mixed doubles.
+Women participated in the 1998 Nagano Games ice hockey for the first time while professional men were allowed in ice hockey.
+From 2002 onwards, the number of events increased steadily from 78 to 102 in the 2018 Pyeongchang, South Korea Winter Olympics.
+The 2018 Games took place from February 9th to February 25th, consisting of 92 nations and 2,952 athletes.
+102 events were played across 15 sports.
+In the 2018 edition, for the first time, both genders competed in the alpine event and teamed up in curling mixed-gender doubles.
 Big-air snowboarding and mass-start speed skating were introduced.
-Nigeria, Singapore, Ecuador, Eritrea, Kosovo, and Malaysia are also expected to appear for the first time.
+The 2018 Games also saw Nigeria, Singapore, Ecuador, Eritrea, Kosovo, and Malaysia participate for the first time.

 Evolution Of The Winter Olympics

 The Winter Games have been evolving over the years with better equipment being produced every year.
-The number of games has been increasing steadily, and more games are being made available to the women and at the same time some events’ and games’ rules have been changing.
-Today, thrilling and fun sports like snowboarding and skeleton have been added.
-The next Winter Olympics (XXIV Olympic Winter Games) will be held in Beijing, China making Beijing the first city to hold both Summer and Winter Games.
+The number of events has been increasing steadily, and some events’ rules have been changing.
+Thrilling and fun sports like snowboarding and skeleton sledding have been added.
+The next Winter Olympics (officially, the XXIV Olympic Winter Games) will be held in Beijing, China in 2022, making Beijing the first city to hold both Summer and Winter Games.